joesan/raspi-motion-detection/project/README.md

 contains all the needed OpenCV installed in it and optimised for working on the Raspberry Pi.
 Please have a look [here](https://github.com/joesan/raspi-motion-detection/tree/master/infrastructure) for the OpenCV Dockerfile and [here](https://hub.docker.com/r/joesan/raspi_opencv_3/) for the image that you can just use out of the box!

+Finally saying thanks to [pyimagesearch](https://www.pyimagesearch.com) for the excellent tutorial and the majorirty of the Python scripts!